ZengruiHan/ZengruiHan.github.io/_pages/music.md

 ## [Brahms Symphony No.4 in E Minor, Op.98](https://www.youtube.com/watch?v=0KBAy7M2w74)

 The best symphony after Beethoven and before Mahler.
 Only after I listened to it I realized why Brahms is thought to be the greatest composer after Bach, Mozart and Beethoven.
-The tragedy involved in 4th movement always touches me deep inside.
+The tragedy involved in 4th movement always touches me deep inside. "...Their (variations in the last movement) quixotic moods remind us that this man Johannes Brahms was not only a great composer, but also a person with joys and sorrows like the rest of us", quote from website of New Jersey Symphony.

 ## [Beethoven String Quartet No.13 in B-flat Major (Op.130)](https://www.youtube.com/watch?v=XIn3ictF9SA) and [Grosse Fuge (Op.133)](https://www.youtube.com/watch?v=13ygvpIg-S0)